AUGUST 2023

 Dad played a mandolin, mom would sing in the kitchen

-or in the garage if we wanted to watch a thunderstorm.
+or in the garage if we were watching a thunderstorm.

 The seed was planted.